A view of Berlin — its cycles of destruction and renewal and the evolution of its food scene — through the lens of a one-night gastro tour.

 For as much as we’ve learned and eaten during our time in Berlin, there was apparently still more to eat, still more to learn.

-So we accepted an opportunity to take a gastro rally, a one-night deep-dive into the Berlin food scene, its mainstream and its edge, all wrapped in a Berlin history and culture lesson.
+So we accepted an opportunity to take a Berlin Gastro Rallye with Berlin Agenten, a one-night deep-dive into the Berlin food scene, its mainstream and its edge, all wrapped in a Berlin history and culture lesson.

 And this was its flavor.